Łódź: Geography

 Łódź covers an area of approximately 293 km2 and is located in the centre of Poland.
 The city lies in the lowlands of the Central European Plain, not exceeding 300 metres in elevation.
 Topographically, the Łódź region is generally characterised by a flat landscape, with only several highlands which do not exceed 50 metres above the terrain level.
 The soil is predominantly sandy (62%) followed by clay (24%), silt (8%), and organogenic formations (6%) from regional wetlands.
 The forest cover (equivalent to 4.2% of the whole country) is considerably low compared to other cities, regions, and provinces of Poland.

 Climate

 Łódź has a humid continental climate (Dfb in the Köppen climate classification).
+The lowest temperature was recorded in January 1987.